curtismuntz/servoControl/README.md

 Visual Feedback:
 ================
     Built on top of ROS (ros.org), ROS nodes are used for visual feedback system.
-        * image_sender node
-            - basic camera driver that broadcasts the raw image frames to a ROS topic
         * ojbect_locator node
             - Listens for incoming raw images, locates orange objects within their frames, and selects the center of the largest contiguous orange object in the frame to broadcast as a measurement to visualServo.ino.
 Color is determined using intensity thresholding.
 Object size is determined by using contour area properties.
             - basic prototype algorithm can be seen under objectLocator.m